Personal Links

 All original content by Glenn Waddell is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License, unless otherwise specified.
 Permissions beyond the scope of this license may be available at http://mrwaddell.net.

 I graduated from Knox College in Galesburg, IL in 1992 with a double major in Physics and Philosophy with Honors in Philosophy.
-Knox is one of the top 50 private, liberal arts colleges in the US year after year.
-Knox College is an amazing college, with a long history and many traditions.
+Knox is consistently one of the top 50 private, liberal arts colleges in the US year after year.
+Knox is an amazing college, with a long history and many traditions.
+Why they let me in, I will never know, but they did.
+It was much to my benefit.

 From there I went to the University of Iowa and graduated in 1997 with a M.A. in Philosophy.
 Big 10 conference, 50,000 plus learners; it could not have been more different from Knox or MCC.
 I was enrolled in the Ph.D. program, but realized I didn't want to actually graduate with a Ph.D.
 I wanted control over where I lived and when you are a new Ph.D., you go where the jobs are and, more importantly, where you are offered a job.